unipept/libsais-packed/README.md

 >The libsais is inspired by [libdivsufsort](https://github.com/y-256/libdivsufsort), [sais](https://sites.google.com/site/yuta256/sais) libraries by Yuta Mori and [msufsort](https://github.com/michaelmaniscalco/msufsort) by Michael Maniscalco.

-## libcubwt
-If you are looking for even faster construction times, you can try [libcubwt](https://github.com/IlyaGrebnov/libcubwt) a library for GPU-based suffix array, inverse suffix array and Burrows-Wheeler transform construction.

 ## Introduction
-The libsais provides simple C99 API to construct suffix array and Burrows-Wheeler transformed string from a given string over constant-size alphabet.
-The algorithm runs in a linear time using typically only ~16KB of extra memory (with 2n bytes as absolute worst-case; where n is the length of the string).
-OpenMP acceleration uses 200KB of addition memory per thread.
+The libsais provides simple C99 API to construct suffix array from a given strin.
+The algorithm runs in a linear time.

 > * The libsais works with compilers from GNU, Microsoft and Intel, but I recommend Clang for best performance.
 > * The libsais is sensitive to fast memory and software prefetching and might not be suitable for some workloads.
 Please benchmark yourself.